firesim/firesim/docs/Getting-Started-Guides/On-Premises-FPGA-Getting-Started/Initial-Setup/Xilinx-XDMA-Template.rst

 11. Uncheck "Verify" and click OK.

+12. Right-click on your FPGA and clock "Boot from Configuration Memory Device".

-12. When programming the configuration memory device is completed, power off your machine fully (i.e., the FPGA should completely lose |dip_switch_extra|
+13. When programming the configuration memory device is completed, power off your machine fully (i.e., the FPGA should completely lose |dip_switch_extra|

-13. Cold-boot the machine.
+14. Cold-boot the machine.
 A cold boot is required for the FPGA to be successfully re-programmed from its flash.

-14. Once the machine has booted, run the following to ensure that your FPGA is set up properly:
+15. Once the machine has booted, run the following to ensure that your FPGA is set up properly:

 .. code-block:: bash